SystemsApproach/private5g/ran.rst

 forward, the 3GPP standard has been extended to allow for multiple split-points, with the partition shown in :numref:`Figure %s
 <fig-split-ran>` being actively pursued by the operator-led O-RAN
-(Open RAN) Alliance.
+Alliance.
 It is the split we adopt throughout the rest of this book.

 .. _fig-split-ran:
 .. figure:: figures/sdn/Slide2.png